Discover 7 of the coolest metal 3D printing applications!

 3D printing is a common prototyping and manufacturing technique in the aerospace industry, especially to make their parts lighter.
 If the plane is lighter, you need less fuel, and thus your costs strongly decline.

 A scientist from Autodesk found a new metal 3D printing application using this technology: he created extremely light plane seats.
 Indeed, this new structure is more than 50% lighter than regular seats (766 grams, versus 1672).
 How did he do that?
-Using magnesium, a metal that is lighter than regular aluminium, but that is harder to melt.
+Using magnesium, a metal that is lighter than regular aluminum, but that is harder to melt.
 This new structure is still being tested, but it opens really interesting possibilities for the aerospace industry!

 Metal 3D printing application n°4: Creating submarine parts